Public Service Enterprise Group (PEG) Q1 2017 Results - Earnings Call Transcript

 Jonathan Philip Arnold - Deutsche Bank Securities, Inc.

 Okay, great.
 Thank you.
 And then just on the $0.01 charge you took for the FERC investigation, not much happened on that recently.
-And can you just clarify what's going on with that, given the situation at FERC at the moment, and what led to that charge?
+And can you just clarify what's going on with that given the situation at FERC at the moment, and what led to that charge?

 Daniel J. Cregg - Public Service Enterprise Group, Inc.